Puerto Rico Fast Facts

 Religion: Roman Catholic 85%, Protestant and other 15%

-Other Facts: The people of Puerto Rico are US citizens.
+The people of Puerto Rico are US citizens.
 They vote in US presidential primaries, but not in the presidential elections.

 First named San Juan Bautista by Christopher Columbus.

-Ricardo Rossell- has been the governor since January 2, 2017.
+Ricardo Rosselló has been the governor since January 2, 2017.
 The governor is elected by popular vote with no term limits.

-Jenniffer Gonz-lez has been the resident commissioner since January 3, 2017.
+Jenniffer González has been the resident commissioner since January 3, 2017.
 The commissioner serves in the US House of Representatives, but has no vote, except in committees.
 Gonzalez is the first woman to hold this position.

 It is made up of 78 municipalities.